How to Use React with Drupal

 Facebook has a great boilerplate React code to help you get started, which you can find here on Github.

-While your React application is on, you have to create some end-points in Drupal that will be data sources for the React app.
-Drupal 8 has a built-in full REST API, which makes this CMS a winner among other CMS’s.
+While your React application is on, you have to create some endpoints in Drupal that will be data sources for the React application.
+Drupal has a built-in full REST API, which makes this CMS a winner among other CMSs.
 The documentation on this API is on the Drupal REST API page.
-The REST UI module allows you to make some new and clean adjustable end-points.
+The REST UI Drupal module allows you to make some new and clean adjustable endpoints.

 Sometimes, you don’t need the whole React module for your webpage development.
 It’s easier to get some specific interactive UI elements from React.js that run smoothly.
 Without React, this process can be a bit long and painful.
 All the work is already done for you and you just need to use the tools that are out there.

-When you use Drupal React module, you experience the greatness of components that you get to use, like registration, fields rendering, views, etc.
+When you use the Drupal React module, you experience the greatness of components that you get to use, like registration, field rendering, views, etc.

 How to Add Drupal React.js Module